Chief information security officer: Responsibilities

-Having a CISO or an equivalent function in organizations has become standard practice in business, government, and non-profits organizations.
-By 2009, approximately 85% of large organizations had a security executive, up from 56% in 2008, and 43% in 2006.
-In 2018, The Global State of Information Security Survey 2018 (GSISS), a joint survey conducted by CIO, CSO, and PwC, concluded that 85% of businesses have a CISO or equivalent.
+Reporting structure

 The role of CISO has broadened to encompass risks found in business processes, information security, customer privacy, and more.
 As a result, there is a trend now to no longer embed the CISO function within the IT group.
 In 2019, only 24% of CISOs report to a chief information officer (CIO), while 40% report directly to a chief executive officer (CEO), and 27% bypass the CEO and report to the board of directors.
 Embedding the CISO function under the reporting structure of the CIO is considered suboptimal, because there is a potential for conflicts of interest and because the responsibilities of the role extend beyond the nature of responsibilities of the IT group.
 The reporting structure for the CISO can vary depending on the organization’s size, industry, regulatory environment, and risk profile.
 However, the importance of information security in today’s businesses has raised the CISO’s role to become a senior-level position.

-In corporations, the trend is for CISOs to have a strong balance of business acumen and technology knowledge.
-CISOs are often in high demand and compensation is comparable to other C-level positions that also hold a similar corporate title.